Warren Beatty as Benjamin “Bugsy” Siegel, violent and visionary “celebrity” gangster

 There are three patch pockets – one breast pocket and two hip pockets.
 Although he wears them with other suits and jackets, Bugsy forgoes a display kerchief when wearing this jacket in the film.

-Whether wearing the sport coat casually or with a tie, he always matches it with a pair of mid-gray flat front trousers with cuffed bottoms, worn with a thin brown leather belt that clasps in the front with a silver buckle.
-The trousers shine in some light and appear to be either silk or a silk blend.
+Whether wearing the sport coat casually or with a tie, he always matches it with a pair of mid-gray wool flat front trousers with cuffed bottoms, worn with a thin brown leather belt that closes in the front with a silver buckle.

 Bugsy’s shirt is a soft off-white casual sport shirt with edge stitching.
 This is not a dress shirt and is styled with two flapped chest pockets and camp collars that fasten on a button with an extended tab.
 The large brown buttons fasten down a plain front.
 The long-sleeved shirt also buttons at each cuff.